Phenomenology of Holography via Quantum Coherence on Causal Horizons: Introduction

-An estimate of holographic space-time uncertainties in this picture\,\cite{Kwon:2014,Hogan_2017,Hogan:2015b,Hogan:2016,Verlinde_2021,Verlinde:2019ade,Banks_2021} says that for an observational system of scale $L= c \tau$, a causal diamond delimiting its measurement should embody fluctuations of variance $\langle (\delta L /L)^2 \rangle \sim t_P/\tau$.
-As a frequency-domain signal, the strain $h\equiv\delta L /L$ has a power spectral density (PSD) of $\sim t_P$ (in units of inverse frequency) over a bandwidth $\sim1/\tau$ (in units of frequency).
+\enlargethispage{7.5pt} An estimate of holographic space-time uncertainties in this picture\,\cite{Kwon:2014,Hogan_2017,Hogan:2015b,Hogan:2016,Verlinde_2021,Verlinde:2019ade,Banks_2021,Verlinde:2022hhs,banks2023fluc} says that for an observational system of scale $L= c \tau$, a causal diamond delimiting its measurement should embody fluctuations of variance $\langle (\Delta L /L)^2 \rangle \sim t_P/\tau$.
+As a frequency-domain signal, the strain $h\equiv\Delta L /L$ has a power spectral density (PSD) of \:\!$\sim\:\!\!t_P$ (in units of inverse frequency) over a bandwidth \:\!$\sim\:\!\!1/\tau$ (in units of frequency).
 This ``Planckian random walk'' scaling is analogous to the standard quantum positional uncertainty $\langle \Delta x^2 \rangle > \hbar \tau/m$ of a mass~$m$ over time~$\tau$, and corresponds to the scale of quadrupolar distortions a black hole horizon needs in order to radiate at the standard Hawking flux, one graviton of wavelength~$c \tau$ per time~$\tau$.
-Heuristically, if each causal diamond smaller than the system size adds a Planck-scale jitter with a coherence scale matching its boundary, they accumulate like a random walk over $\sim\tau/t_P$ nested layers, creating spacelike fluctuations much larger than expected in standard local effective field theory by the same factor.

-This paper presents a candidate model of quantum space-time phenomenology in this regime of Planckian strain spectral density.
-A few important theoretical developments are reviewed, moving beyond the heuristic arguments above and rigorously establishing that low-energy, macroscopic quantum gravity could have significant departures from classicality of this magnitude due to holography.
+Heuristically, if each causal diamond smaller than the system size adds a Planck-scale jitter with a coherence scale matching its boundary, they accumulate like a random walk over \:\!$\sim\:\!\!\tau/t_P$ nested layers, creating spacelike fluctuations much larger than expected in standard local effective field theory by the same factor.
+This paper presents a candidate model of quantum space-time phenomenology in this regime of Planckian strain power spectral density.
+A few important theoretical developments are reviewed, moving beyond the conceptual arguments above and rigorously establishing that low-energy, macroscopic quantum space-time could have significant departures from classicality of this magnitude due to holography.
 A set of general principles is proposed to encapsulate the characteristic physics implied by these developments.
-Two geometric configurations are identified in which real-world observables measured in an interferometer are expected to couple to the posited effect, and their design parameters optimized such that the magnitude of the quantum space-time uncertainty and the instrumental response are set at levels attainable in realistic state-of-the-art instruments in the near future.
+Two geometric configurations are identified in which real-world observables measured in an interferometer are expected to couple to the conjectured effect, and their design parameters optimized such that the magnitude of the quantum space-time uncertainty and the instrumental response are set at levels attainable in realistic state-of-the-art instruments in the near future.
 Experimental signatures are modeled, including time-domain and frequency-domain spectra for the geometries proposed.

 The reader is strongly encouraged to give careful consideration to the key literature cited in the following section.
 These seminal works represent important, fundamental departures from the mainstream paradigms of the quantum gravity community.